Sequential Experimental Design for X-Ray CT Using Deep Reinforcement Learning: Numerical Experiments

 \subsection{Implementation}

-For all of our experiments, the sequential experimental process for each data set in Figure (\ref{fig:Dataset}) follows Algorithm (\ref{alg:alg1}).
+For all of our experiments, the sequential experimental process for each dataset in Figure (\ref{fig:Dataset}) follows Algorithm (\ref{alg:alg1}).
 To generate the measurement data, we utilize the ASTRA Toolbox \cite{van2015astra, van2016fast}, considering a projection size of $1.5 \times 128$.
+This specific size choice ensures that each angle covers all pixels.
 The reconstruction is performed using the SIRT algorithm with box constraints [0,1] for 150 iterations.